The Alternative Comedy Memorial Society

 The Alternative Comedy Memorial Society (ACMS) is a British comedy night, where comedians are invited to perform sets that might not work at more mainstream comedy nights.
 It was founded by John-Luke Roberts and Thom Tuck at the New Red Lion Theatre in Islington, London.
 For a while it was mainly held at the Soho Theatre, but now the regular London venue is The Phoenix, Cavendish Square.
 Each year there are Alternative Comedy Memorial Society shows at the Edinburgh Fringe.
 ACMS has been running since March 2011, usually on Monday evenings.
 The group's logo is a boulder emblazoned with 'JOKE?' being pushed up a hill, representing the slogan 'Fresh Sysiphean Comedy'.

 The show

-The show is curated and hosted by John-Luke Roberts and Thom Tuck.
-There are a group of regular comedians, referred to as "The Board", including William Andrews, Steve Pretty, Tom Bell, Bridget Christie, Alexis Dubus, Nadia Kamil, Josie Long, Sara Pascoe, Isy Suttie and Ben Target.
+The show is curated and hosted by Thom Tuck, and produced by Isabelle Adam.
+There are a group of regular comedians, referred to as "The Board", including William Andrews, Steve Pretty, Tom Bell, Ben Target, John-Luke Roberts, William Andrews, Sophie Duker, Joz Norris, Eleanor Morton, Sian Docksey, and Jonny & the Baptists.

 The ACMS has developed a number of in-jokes, such as a list of permitted heckles and a repeated call and response with the audience.

-In December 2012, the "AXMS panto" debuted.
+In December 2012, the "ACMS panto" debuted.
 This was loosely structured around a performance of Aladdin, and played with many pantomime conventions.

 The show has been filmed as a series of Comedy Blaps for Channel 4, which were released in 2013.
 The series is produced by Adrian Sturges and directed by Chris Shepherd.